catid/longhair/README.md

 Darker is better.
 The main point of this plot is to just show that k doesn't factor into the performance of the code.

-Rateless codes run at about 210 MB/s for `k = 29`, so for values of `m` up to 13 these CRS codes are a better option.

 #### Credits